Geography of bilinearized Legendrian contact homology: Introduction

 \section{Introduction}

 Let $\Lambda$ be a closed Legendrian submanifold of the $1$-jet space $J^1(M)$ of a manifold $M$.
 Given a generic complex structure for the canonical contact structure on $J^1(M)$, one can associate to $\Lambda$ its Chekanov-Eliashberg differential graded algebra $(\mathcal{A}(\Lambda), \partial)$, see~\cite{C, EES1, EES3}.
 The homology of $(\mathcal{A}(\Lambda), \partial)$, called Legendrian contact homology, is an invariant of the Legendrian isotopy class of $\Lambda$, but it is often hard to compute.
 It is therefore useful to consider augmentations of $(\mathcal{A}(\Lambda), \partial)$, because such an augmentation $\varepsilon$ can be used to define a linearized complex $(C(\Lambda), \partial^\varepsilon)$.
 The homology is denoted by $LCH^\varepsilon(\Lambda)$ and called linearized Legendrian contact homology of $\Lambda$ with respect to $\varepsilon$.
 The collection of these homologies for all augmentations of $(\mathcal{A}(\Lambda), \partial)$ is also an invariant of the Legendrian isotopy class of $\Lambda$.
-The geography of a similar homological invariant defined using generating families was described by the first author with Sabloff and Traynor~\cite{BST}.
+The geography (i.e. the determination of all possible values) of a similar homological invariant defined using generating families was described by the first author with Sabloff and Traynor~\cite{BST}.
 Using the work of Dimitroglou Rizell~\cite{DR} on the effect of embedded surgeries on Legendrian contact homology, this geography can be shown to hold for linearized Legendrian contact homology as well.
 On the other hand, the first author and Chantraine showed~\cite{BC} that it is possible to use two augmentations $\varepsilon_1, \varepsilon_2$ of the Chekanov-Eliashberg DGA in order to define a bilinearized differential $\partial^{\varepsilon_1, \varepsilon_2}$ on $C(\Lambda)$.
 The corresponding homology is called bilinearized Legendrian contact homology and is denoted by $LCH^{\varepsilon_1, \varepsilon_2}(\Lambda)$.
 The object of this article is to describe the geography of bilinearized Legendrian contact homology.
+In other words, our goal is to describe a collection of Legendrian submanifolds equipped with two augmentations such that their bilinearized Legendrian contact homologies realize all possible values for this invariant.